speedbuild98/coco-bot/README.md

 - Cocobot anunciará cuando termine una cococadena y si se establece un nuevo récord.
 - El récord se persiste en record.txt para compararlo en futuras cadenas.

+## English

+### Introduction

+Cocobot is a Discord bot designed for fun and engagement.
+Users can invoke two primary commands: `/coco` which drops a coconut emoji (🥥) in the chat, and `/cocotime` which starts a coconut chain (a series of uninterrupted coconut emojis).
+During a cocochain, Cocobot counts the emojis until someone breaks the chain by sending a different message.

+### Requirements

+- Node.js
+- Discord.js library
+- A Discord Bot Token

+### Setup

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. Create a `.env` file with your Discord Bot Token as `DISCORD_BOT_TOKEN=your_token_here` and your Discord APP ID as `DISCORD_APPLICATION_ID=your_id_here`.
+4. Start the bot with `npm run start`.

+### Usage

+- `/coco`: Sends a coconut emoji to the current chat.
+- `/cocotime`: Initiates a cocochain event where Cocobot counts coconut emojis until the chain is broken.

+### Additional Information

+- Cocobot will announce when a cocochain ends and if a new record is set.
+- The record is persisted on record.txt to be compared against in future chains.

 ## Permissions

 ![Authorization screen](https://github.com/speedbuild98/coco-bot/blob/main/assets/BOT%20AUTHORIZE%20SCREEN.png?raw=true)